SingularityLabs-ai/TruthGPT-mini/README.md

 This AI-powered chatbot, envisioned as a truth-seeking entity, aims to revolutionize the field and address the limitations and drawbacks associated with generative AI.
 As underlying mechanism it cross validates every generated statement from another source to be sure.

+AI chatbot designed to prioritize factual accuracy and combat misinformation.
+Its name suggests a combination of truth-seeking ("Truth") with the elimination of AI-generated hallucinations or misleading information ("hallucination eliminating").

+In a world of growing problem of disinformation and the need for reliable sources of information.
+If successful, TruthGPT could be a valuable tool for journalists, researchers, and anyone seeking accurate information.

 [![author][author-image]][author-url]
 [![license][license-image]][license-url]